oVirt/ovirt-site/source/documentation/draft/video-ram.html.md

 There is a lot of confusion about video RAM settings and workings in libvirt/QEMU.
 This page provides compilation of information on the topic gathered from many sources and represents the best knowledge available as of December 2015.

-## Current state in oVirt until now
+## State in oVirt until 3.6

-The following video RAM settings are currently applied in oVirt per PCI device:
+The following video RAM settings were applied in oVirt per PCI device:

 *   ram = 64 MB \* number_of_heads
 *   vram = 32 MB